Laura Ashley (company): Gordon Brothers management

 On 22 April 2020, it was announced that investment firm Gordon Brothers had acquired the Laura Ashley brand name, archives and intellectual property rights out of administration.
 In October 2020, it was announced that Laura Ashley would return with a flagship store in the Westfield Shopping Centre in West London in 2021 through Next's 500 UK stores & website, and with a series of new stores.
+That year, they also released a collaborated line with dressmaker Batsheva.